Sanctus-Fortis/wsr/Server Setup.md

 Now the service wont start until after the interface becomes available.

 ## Configure Network Manager
+We now want to disable management of the wlan1 interface by the Network Manager service.

+in /etc/NetworkManager/conf.d/unmanaged.conf:

+    [keyfile]
+    unmanaged-devices=interface-name:wlan1;interface-name:end1

+Notice that this set two interfaces as unmanaged, both wlan1 and end0. end0 is the ethernet interface would be the interface used if you have a seperate router or access point.

 ## Configure Systemd-Networkd
+Next we want to set specific IP addresses on boot.
+Once again this will include IPs for wlan1 and end0:

+create file /etc/systemd/network/wlan1.network

+    [Match]
+    Name=wlan1
+    [Network]
+    Address=192.168.4.1/24

+Then create file /etc/systemd/network/end0.network

+    [Match]
+    Name=end0
+    [Network]
+    Address=192.168.5.1/24

+Then restart systemd-networkd

+    sudo systemctl restart systemd-networkd

 ## Configure DNSMasq

 ## Configure Nginx